 Who’s afraid of Virginia Woolf (1962)

 And if you do encounter a wolf in the woods, do what Saint Francis did.
 Make the sign of the Cross and start talking to it.
-Talk just as long until it starts licking your hand.
+Talk just as long until the dread beast starts licking your hand.
 Then you are safe!

 Note 1 – There are also early-medieval re-enactment groups that carry the name of the wolf in them.
 One is Eniwulufu and based in the province of Friesland and re-enacting early-medieval Frisians.
 According to their members, eniwulufu means ‘lone-wolf’.
 As was shown in this blog post, we came to different explanation of the name.
 The other re-enactment group is the Wulfheodenas meaning 'wolf-coats', compare also with modern Dutch wolfhuiden.
 The Wulfheodenas are based in England and re-enact early-medieval Anglo-Saxons.
 Sæ Wylfings 'sea-wolves' is a re-enactment event in England.